EthanArbuckle/ios-rendering-docs/README.md

 ## iOS Application Rendering: A Deep Dive

-This document provides an exploration of the iOS application rendering pipeline, from high-level UIKit API calls to the final presentation of pixels on the physical display.
+The iOS application rendering pipeline, from high-level UIKit API calls to the final presentation of pixels on the physical display.
 Areas of discussion include layer-based compositing, scene management, rendering and state synchronization, animation coordination, and input event handling.

 ---